-Next week, I will be sharing a series on discovery bottles as my part of the Kid Blogging Network series titled “The ABC’s of…”.
-This series will run all throughout the week of January 7th through January 11th and there are tons of bloggers who will be sharing all kinds of posts from the ABC’s of literacy to the ABC’s of Cooking with Kids.
-I will posts updates and links to the series throughout the week but in the meantime, as I prepare for my part of the ABC series – and while we have lots of snow on the ground – I want to share a snowman in a bottle and I am hoping the snow will stay around long enough so my students can give this activity a try when we get back to school…
+I will be sharing a series on discovery bottles as my part of the Kid Blogging Network series titled “The ABC’s of…”.
+There are tons of bloggers who will be sharing all kinds of posts from the ABC’s of literacy to the ABC’s of Cooking with Kids.
+As I prepare for my part of the ABC series – and while we have lots of snow on the ground – I want to share a snowman in a bottle and I am hoping the snow will stay around long enough so my students can give this activity a try when we get back to school…

 The snowman in a bottle is a simple science exploration of melting snow.
 Since science in early childhood education is all about building vocabulary as well as exploring new processes, the snowman in a bottle is an inviting process to introduce words such as cold, warm, snow, snowman, melt, solid, liquid, and time…